Codeer-Software/Friendly/README.md

 Similar to the Selenium Page Object pattern, there is a recommended design policy for automated testing with Friendly.[See here.](TestAutomationDesign.md)

 ## Friendly support .NetCore.
 Friendly can also operate .NetCore WinForms and WPF apps.
-But please write the test code in .Net Framework.
-Sorry.
+Tests can also be written in .NetCore, but a warning will appear, so please exclude 1701 and NU1701.

 ## Features ...
 ### Invoke separate process's API.